 American soprano and actress Meghan McCall has been described by The Washington Post as having “bell-like clarity and fine control” and “a radient full-bodied voice”.
-In addition to her work in opera and theater Ms. McCall also works in the film and voice over industry; most recently in several films with the FBI as a special agent in FBI law enforcement.

 Recent theater credits include the role of Catherine in Sandaya: Burmese Lessons at the Atlas Theater, Suzanne Hollander in Land of Bad Choices at the Kennedy Center with the 2013 Page to Stage Festival and Helena Glory in R.U.R. also at the Kennedy Center with the 2015 Page to Stage Festival.
 In May of 2014, Ms. McCall took part in the prestigious Prague Fringe Festival at Divadlo na pradle, creating the role of Blonde Soprano in Vanek Unleashed for the Alliance of New Music Theater.